Chocolate Chip Cheesecake Cookies

 Overcooked

-Problem: Overcooked cookies can have a hard texture.
+Problem: Overcooked cookies can become hard and lose their chewy texture.

 Undercooked Center

-Problem: If the centers of your cookies are undercooked, they may feel too soft.
+Problem: If the centers of your cookies are undercooked, they may appear doughy.

 Burnt Exterior